7e7z/Goblin-Dungeons-Save-Editor/README.md

 ---

-## ⚠️ Disclaimer
+## Disclaimer

 - This tool is for **personal, educational use only**.
 - The author is not affiliated with Loolust or Goblin Dungeons.
-- Editing saves may cause instability, achievements to break, or bans in online features.
+- Editing saves may cause instability, achievements to break.
 - **Always keep backups** — corruption is possible.

 ---